iconix/openai/deephypebot.md

 ### Training data

 My training data consists of 35,000+ blog posts with writing about individual songs.
-The count started at about 80K post links from 5 years of popular songs on the music blog aggregator [Hype Machine](https://hypem.com/) - then I filtered for English, non-aggregated (i.e., "round up"-style posts about multiple songs) posts about songs that can be found on Spotify.
-There was some additional attrition due to post links no longer existing.
+The count started at about 80K post links from 5 years of popular songs on the music blog aggregator [Hype Machine](https://hypem.com/) - then I filtered for English, non-aggregated (i.e., excluding "round up"-style posts about multiple songs) posts about songs that can be found on Spotify.
+There was some additional attrition due to many post links no longer existing.
 I did some additional manual cleanup of symbols, markdown, and writing that I deemed _non_-reviews.

 From there, I split the reviews into sentences, which are a good length for a _variational autoencoder_ (VAE) model to encode.